 Now, behind every joke there is at least an ounce of truth.
 But the punchline of this joke is only funny if one understands that there is quite a serious difference between deep learning and a simple statistical analysis.
-The mathematics that we are more commonly familiar with; statistics regressions, a dependent variable and correlation between different factors, are all what we might typically think of as explainable, but they are done entirely differently to machine learning.
+The mathematics that we are more commonly familiar with, statistics regressions, a dependent variable, and correlation between different factors, are all what we might typically think of as explainable.
+Still, they are done entirely differently to machine learning.
 For example, we might calculate a relationship between inflation and unemployment, or education and life-time earnings, and therefore draw conclusions based on those relationships.
-Under good scientific analysis these regressions will be repeatable, with the assumptions made in calculating them will be explainable, and therefore we have the possibility of high level transparency if we make decisions based on these regressions.
+Under good scientific analysis, these regressions will be repeatable, with the assumptions made in calculating them will be explainable, and therefore we have the possibility of high-level transparency if we make decisions based on these regressions.

 Machine learning may not be explainable.
 For example, a model that trains based on the number of times it has gone over a particular set of data cannot simply be explained by reference to a procedure and footnotes, at least in any useful fashion.
 To use another simple joke (which will be funny if one understands baysan inferencing): At a job interview for a machine learning expert, the Interviewer: What is 10 + 10?

 Candidate : 3.

 Interviewer: No, wrong again

 Just as the candidate here has a model of what 10 + 10 is, starting off hopelessly wrong (3) and gets better with time until eventually getting it right, we can assume that applying that mode to that question in the future will always result in the correct answer of 20.
 Where the ‘machine learning’ comes into this is that by using such a method, no-one has told the machine ahead of time what answer is.
 It worked it out for itself.
 Therefore we cannot simply open up the black box to look at the assumptions that have gone into it and work out how it makes its decision.